Skip to content

 AI-generated images are everywhere now, but that doesn't mean we shouldn't be asking questions about how they should (or shouldn't) be used.

 You're not likely to get into trouble for using AI-generated images for a few social media posts or blog hero images, but because there's no line drawn in the sand yet, it can be risky to develop an entire strategy around AI-generated art.
-(For what it's worth, Hollywood seems to be quietly using it.)
+(For what it's worth, Hollywood and Netflix seem to already be using it.)

 Then there's the issue of bias.
 As of now, AI has a lot of the same biases as humans, and that can lead to everything from the portrayal of stereotypes to harmful content.
 I experienced this myself with the outputs I got from some of the apps while testing them, though other tools take deliberate steps to add diversity to the images they generate.
 It's up to us as humans to avoid it by reviewing AI-generated content for bias and refining our prompts to eliminate that bias as much as possible.